Imjin War: Battle of Haengju

 The Battle of Haengju was an important victory for the Koreans, as it greatly improved the morale of the Korean army.
 The battle is celebrated today as one of the three most decisive Korean victories (the other two being the 1592 Battle of Hansan Island and the siege of Jinju).
-Today, the site of Haengju fortress has a memorial built to honor Gwon Yul.
+Today, the site of Haengjusanseong has a memorial built to honor Kwŏn Yul.
 By this time, the Japanese invasion force of about 150,000 men were down to about 53,000 men, with Chinese reinforcements arriving every day.
 Most of the Japanese were suffering from hunger, frostbite, and snow-blindness and some Japanese soldiers were so weakened by hunger that they were unable to defend themselves from tigers in the mountains.
 With the situation untenable, the Japanese retreated to the coast.